mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 description: A fraudulent practice of sending emails (or other communications) purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.
 ---

-*The goal of this document is to help educate users about the risks of phishing attacks.
-This document can be used both as a pro-active and a re-active aid to help reduce the likelihood of falling victim to a phishing attack.*
+*The goal of this document is to help users figure out if their being phished and escalate accordingly.*

+If at any point you believe you are being targeted in a phishing campaign, it's important to raise those concerns with your security team.
+For example, if you are a mozilla employee or contributor, you would use [infosec@mozilla.com](mailto:infosec@mozilla.com).

 # Background

-Phishing is an attack used by the computer hacking and fraud community to lure people to fraudulent websites that mimic ones they would normally use.
-They do this by creating e-mails that appear like they are being sent by a legitimate company or sender.

-Phishing emails often have the following characteristics:

-  - Phishing emails may ask you to click on a link in the e-mail, which would take you to a mock-up of the legitimate company's website where you are asked for your login credentials or other sensitive information (e.g. personally identifiable information (PII)).
-  - Phishing emails can have a forged sender's address to mask an attacker's identity and make the email seem legitimate
-  - Attackers can also create misleading hyperlinks inside of emails
-  - Attackers will often use phishing emails with malicious attachments that are coerced to be opened or executed to compromise your system
+Phishing is an attack used to elicit an action from you that you would otherwise not do (click a link, login, pay a bill, click an attachment, etc.) that has a negative affect on you, your computers, your business, or others (often compromising an account, a computer, or eliciting payment for services not rendered).

 # Intuition

 Your own intuition is probably your best asset for easily detecting phishing attacks.
 If an email seems out of place, unsolicited or asks you to take a weird action, stop and consider whether you are in a phishing scenario.
-If you find yourself in this state, the below information will be helpful in supporting those "weird feels" with evidence that would validate those concerns.
-If at any time you get a feeling something isn't right, you are encouraged to investigate further.
-If you feel out of your depth, please raise it with your information security team ([infosec@mozilla.com](mailto:infosec@mozilla.com) if at Mozilla) for further review and validation.
+The below information will be helpful in supporting those "weird feels" with evidence that would validate those concerns.

 # Email Headers